rarebreed/rarebreed.github.io/_posts/2016-12-11-pure-vs-impure.md

 Recall that map takes a function that takes a single argument.
 But what if we need to pass in a multi-arg function?
 The easiest solution is to pass in a partially applied function.
 But an even more useful trick is available if we expand our definition of Functor by creating a new type class called an Applicative.

+Applicatives are useful in the situation where you have a "regular" function (ie a pure function) taking regular value types.
+But what if instead of a pure value, you only have another FAM type (Functor, Applicative, Monad)?
+This is where lifting comes in handy.
+You lift the pure function to be applied to "impure" values.
+If your pure function only has a single parameter, then you can simply fmap it.
+But if the pure function takes multiple arguments, then this is where Applicatives come in handy.
+Recall the type definition of apply:

+{% highlight haskell %}
+apply :: forall f.
+(Applicative f) => f (a -> b) -> f a -> f b (<\*>) = apply
+{% endhighlight %}

+Notice that this definition looks very similar to fmap, the difference being that instead of taking a regular function type (a -> b), we have a function wrapped inside the Applicative.
+How is that useful?
+If you have a function that has multiple arguments, say for example 2 args like foo :: a -> b -> c, that can also be expressed due to currying as a -> (b -> c).

 Imagine that we have a function: